 Within this time the application will be advertised and anyone can comment on your application, if applicable other departments of the Council will also be consulted this often includes the Conservation and Design Group.

 Building Control

 2.52 If you want to do new building work you will probably need building regulations approval.
-If you want advice on this, phone (020) 8871 7620.

 3 Contacts